Neurodiversity in work life – solutions for workplaces to promote sustainable careers (NEMO)

 The project includes the following sections:

-We will also carry out interviews at workplaces where operational methods and practices that take neurodiversity into account have already been developed and implemented in the daily life of the workplace.
+We will also carry out interviews at workplaces where operational methods and practices have already been developed and implemented in order to take neurodiversity into account.

-2. Development workshops that will be carried out at workplaces participating in the project.
-The workshops allow workplaces to develop solutions and practices to promote the recruitment and support of employees that belong to neurominorities employing goals targeted at their own needs
+- Development workshops that will be carried out for workplaces participating in the project.
+The workshops allow workplaces to develop solutions and practices to promote the recruitment and support neurodivergent employees by developing solutions targeted at their needs.

-3. A communications section to formulate and disseminate concrete tools and the knowledge created in the project for the use of workplaces and parties.
+- A communications section to formulate and disseminate concrete tools and the data gathered in the project for the use of workplaces and relevant partners.
 A key output of the project is a free-of-charge Neurodiversity Toolkit online material.

 Results and impact

-The project aims to influence the way people who belong to a neurominority manage to find employment and stay at work, their well-being at work and work ability, equal opportunities for participation in work life and the prevention of discrimination.
+The project aims to influence the way people who belong to a neurominority manage to find employment and stay at work, enhance employee well-being and work ability, ensure equal opportunities for participation in work life, and prevent discrimination.

 In addition, workplaces are made aware of sustainability issues, such as promoting an equal and equitable operating culture.
-In addition to workplaces, other work life stakeholders will also benefit from the information the project produces.
+In addition to workplaces, other collaborators will also benefit from the information the project produces.

 More information about the project: